gnagel/archive--gnagel.github.io/_posts/2015-12-02-command-line-interface.md

 <div class="col s12 m9 l10">
   <section class="section scrollspy" id="basic">
     <p class="caption">
-      In the Ruby &amp; Ruby on Rails world we often interact with CLIs (<a href="https://en.wikipedia.org/wiki/Command-line_interface">command line interface</a>) in the form of rake commands.
+      In the Ruby world I often use rake with CLIs (<a href="https://en.wikipedia.org/wiki/Command-line_interface">command line interface</a>) for my day to day tasks.
       A rake command is a simple CLI that has: a description, accepts has zero or more arguments, and usually does a single task.
     </p>